Concordium/concordium-misc-tools/wallet-connect-test-bench/front-end/README.md

 # Test Bench

-A test bench for testing mobile wallets (via walletConnect) or the browser wallet.
+A test bench for testing mobile wallets (via walletConnect) or the browser wallet without dApp libraries.

 ## Prerequisites